 - You find it difficult to express feelings and others seem to be uninhibited and to imagine you don’t have an emotional side

 Fees are calculated on a sliding scale depending on income.
-There is an initial in-depth consultation and the fee is between £45 and £110.
-The fee for DIT is calculated according to income bands with a minimum of £25.65 and a maximum of £82.08.
+There is an initial in-depth consultation and the fee is between £70 and £160.

 You will be expected to pay for missed or cancelled sessions, except for those cancelled by the therapist.